stevetodman/stevetodman-cardioquestlive/docs/virtual-patient-status.md

 - Consider soft locks or presenter override flows for floor control; polish error surfaced to users.
 - For iPhone mic support in dev, run over HTTPS/WSS via quick or named Cloudflare tunnels; see `docs/virtual-patient-https-iphone.md` for quick/named tunnel recipes and the one-command scripts (`dev:vp:quick`, `dev:vp:named`).
 - Deterministic voice sim core: `sim_state` is now published and consumed in UI; see `docs/voice-sim-state-and-harnesses.md` for current harnesses and remaining wiring (Firestore persistence, Realtime smoke, budget guardrails).
+- Voice WS auth is secure by default; clients should join with Firebase ID tokens.
+Only use `ALLOW_INSECURE_VOICE_WS=true` for local/emulator or quick-tunnel dev.